MPI-IS/probinet/publication/paper.md

 ### Steps to Analyze the Network with ProbINet

-With ProbINet, you can load network data as an edge list, select an algorithm (e.g., JointCRep), fit the model to extract latent variables, and analyze results like soft community memberships, which show how nodes interact across communities.
+With ProbINet, you can load network data as an edge list and select an algorithm (e.g., JointCRep), fit the model to extract latent variables, and analyze results like soft community memberships, which show how nodes interact across communities.
 This is exemplified in Figure 1.
 On the left, a network representation of the input data is displayed alongside the lines of code required for its analysis using ProbINet.
-The resulting output is shown on the right, where nodes are colored according to their inferred soft community memberships, while edge thickness and color intensity represent the inferred probability of edge existence.
+The result is shown on the right, where nodes are colored according to their inferred soft community memberships, while edge thickness and color intensity represent the inferred probability of edge existence.

 ![Usage of ProbINet on a social network.
 (Top-left) A network representation of the input data.
 (Bottom-left) A snapshot of the code used.
 (Right) The resulting output.](figures/example.png)